Access Europe’s top educational institutions, entrepreneurs and investors

-Emerge Education is a 3-month, London-based accelerator programme for startups intending to improve educational outcomes worldwide.
-On top of a £15K living stipend, selected companies will receive:
+Emerge Education is a 3 month, London based accelerator programme for startups aiming to improve educational outcomes worldwide

-We have built a specific mentor group for startups targeting learners directly.
-This group includes Bernhard Niesner (CEO, Busuu), Ben Whately (COO, Memrise), and Jan Reichelt (Co-Founder and President, Mendeley), all entrepreneurs who have scaled products to millions of learners.
+We have built a specific mentor group for startups that target learners directly.
+This group includes key players such as Bernhard Niesner (CEO, Busuu), Ben Whately (COO, Memrise), and Jan Reichelt (Co-Founder and President, Mendeley), all entrepreneurs who have scaled products to millions of learners.

-Through a partnership with TSL Education, the world’s largest online teacher network, we are planning to give our teacher-focused start-ups unprecedented access to those that matter most – teachers themselves.
-Their honest feedback will help you develop your ideas and test your products quickly and directly with your target market.
+Through a partnership with TSL Education, the world’s largest online teacher network, we provide our teacher-focused start-ups unprecedented access to those that matter most – teachers themselves.
+Their honest feedback will help you develop your ideas, testing your products quickly and directly with your target market.

 For B2B startups, we have built a community of early adopters who are eager to test your products.
 You will interact with them via office hours, and private demo events.
 The group includes schools & school chains, further education providers and corporates.

 Access to senior management within industry-leading businesses who could act as potential distributors or partners, including publishers, school enterprise software, and resellers.
 Check out our Innovation Partners to discover some of the companies you will be able to leverage.

 We work with the most sought-after VCs and Angels in London, giving the accepted startups a seamless way of connecting to investors through regular office hours, demo events, and investor lunches.
 During the programme we will run office hours with angels and VCs, which then culminates in a demo day attended by representatives across from UK’s entire investment network.
 In 2 years of operation, Emerge Education startups have raised over £9m.